taranion/mudstandards/docs/intermud/index.md

 | PORTAL         |      ❌      |    ✔    |   ❌    |  ❌   |    ❌     |     ❌     |    ❌     |    ❌     |    ❌     |
 | Paging         |      ❌      |    ❌    |   ✔    |  ✔   |    ❌     |     ❌     |    ❌     |    ❌     |    ❌     |

+Relative values for "Default Port" refer to the game port, where players connect via Telnet.